-DKYGENKYUSAGE(key-usage-value1[,...,key-usage-value2])
+DKYGENKYUSAGE(key-usage-value1[,key-usage-value2])

-This keyword defines key usage values to be supplied for the AES DKYGENKY key being generated.
+This keyword defines key usage values to be supplied for the AES DKYGENKY key that is being generated.
 This keyword is required when the DKYUSAGE value is specified in the KEYUSAGE keyword.

 The following values have been defined.
 The usage values are specific to the key type to be derived.
-The values can only be specified for the key type indicated in Table 45 and Table 46 on page 206.
+The values can be specified only for the key type that is indicated in Table 50 on page 201 and Table 51 on page 202.
 The values for the specific key types are detailed in this document in the Key Token Build2 callable service description.

-Note: Any value with a non-alphanumeric character must be enclosed in quotes when specified with the DKYGENKYUSAGE keyword.
-For example: DKYGENKYUSAGE ('CVVKEY-A').
+Note: Any value with a non-alphanumeric character must be enclosed in quotation marks when specified with the DKYGENKYUSAGE keyword.
+For example, DKYGENKYUSAGE ('CVVKEY-A').

-Table 45.
-Values by type for DKYGENKYUSAGE

-Type of key to be derived DKYGENKYUSAGE values CIPHER The following values are optional: C-XLATE, DECRYPT, ENCRYPT Note: The key generated when DKYGENKYUSAGE is not specified will have DECRYPT and ENCRYPT key-usage.
+Table 50.
+Values by type for DKYGENKYUSAGE Type of key to be derived DKYGENKYUSAGE values CIPHER The following values are optional: C-XLATE, DECRYPT, ENCRYPT Note: The key that is generated when DKYGENKYUSAGE is not specified has DECRYPT and ENCRYPT key-usage.
 This is the default.

-Table 45.
-Values by type for DKYGENKYUSAGE (continued)

-Type of key to be derived DKYGENKYUSAGE values MAC One of the following values is required: GENERATE, GENONLY, VERIFY and The following value is required: CMAC and One of the following values is optional: DKPINAD1, DKPINAD2, DKPINOP Notes: One of DKPINOP, DKPINAD1, or DKPINAD2 is required for keys to be used with the DK PIN services.
+MAC One of the following values is required: GENERATE, GENONLY, VERIFY and The following value is required: CMAC and One of the following values is optional: DKPINAD1, DKPINAD2, DKPINOP Notes: One of DKPINOP, DKPINAD1, or DKPINAD2 is required for keys to be used with the DK PIN services.
 When DKPINOP, DKPINAD1, or DKPINAD2 is specified, GENERATE is not allowed.
 PINCALC The following values are required: GENONLY, CBC, DKPINOP.

-PINPROT One of the following values is required: DECRYPT, ENCRYPT and The following value is required: CBC and One of the following values is required: DKPINAD1, DKPINOP, DKPINOPP PINPRW One of the following values is required: GENONLY, VERIFY and The following values are required: CMAC, DKPINOP SECMSG The following value is required: SMPIN and One of the following values is required: ANY-USE, DPC-ONLY
+Table 50.
+Values by type for DKYGENKYUSAGE (continued) Type of key to be derived DKYGENKYUSAGE values PINPROT One of the following values is required: DECRYPT, ENCRYPT and The following value is required: CBC and One of the following values is required: DKPINAD1, DKPINOP, DKPINOPP PINPRW One of the following values is required: GENONLY, VERIFY and The following values are required: CMAC, DKPINOP SECMSG The following value is required: SMPIN and One of the following values is required: ANY-USE, DPC-ONLY

-Table 46.
-Meaning of usage values

-Value Key types Description ANY-USE SECMSG The use of the key in a callable service is no restricted.
-CBC PINPROT, PINCALC The derived key must use the CBC encryption mode.
+Table 51.
+Mean ing of usage values Value Key types Description ANY-USE SECMSG The use of the key in a callable service is not restricted. СВС PINPROT, PINCALC The derived key must use the CBC encryption mode.
 CMAC MAC, PINPRW The derived key must use the CMAC algorithm.
 C-XLATE CIPHER Restricts the key to be used with the cipher text translate2 service only.
 DPC-ONLY SECMSG The use of the key is restricted to the DK PIN Change service.
-DECRYPT CIPHER, PINPROT The derived key may be used to decrypt PIN blocks.
-DKPINAD1 MAC, PINPROT The derived key may be used to create or verify a pin block to allow changing the account number associate with a PIN for the DK PIN methods.

-Value Key types Description DKPINAD2 MAC The derived key may be used to create or verify an account change string to allow changing the account number associated with a PIN for the DK PIN methods.
-DKPINOP MAC, PINCALC, PINPROT, PINPRW The derived key may be used as a general purpose key for the DK PIN methods.
-DKPINOPP PINPROT The derived key may be used to encrypt a PIN block for the specific purpose of creating a PIN mailer for the DK PIN methods.
-ENCRYPT CIPHER, PINPROT The derived key may be used to encrypt PIN blocks.
-GENERATE MAC The derived key may be used to generate and verify MACs.
-GENONLY MAC, PINCALC The derived key may be used to generate MACs or PINs.
+DECRYPT CIPHER, PINPROT The derived key can be used to decrypt PIN blocks.
+DKPINAD1 MAC, PINPROT The derived key can be used to create or verify a pin block to allow changing the account number associate with a PIN for the DK PIN methods.
+DKPINAD2 MAC The derived key can be used to create or verify an account change string to allow changing the account number that is associated with a PIN for the DK PIN methods.
+The derived key can be used as a general-purpos key for the DK PIN methods.
+DKPINOPP PINPROT The derived key can be used to encrypt a PIN block for the specific purpose of creating a PIN mailer for the DK PIN methods.
+ENCRYPT CIPHER, PINPROT The derived key can be used to encrypt PIN blocks.

+Table 51.
+Meaning of usage values (continued) Value Key types Description GENERATE MAC The derived key can be used to generate and verify MACs.
+GENONLY MAC, PINCALC The derived key can be used to generate MACs or PINs.
 SMPIN SECMSG Enable the encryption of PINs in an EMV secure message.
-VERIFY MAC The derived key may be used to verify MACs.
+VERIFY MAC The derived key can be used to verify MACs.